 - Peaches – Choose firm peaches so they maintain their shape during baking.
 See below for alternative fruits and combinations.

-How To Make Easy Gluten Free Crisp
+How To Make Gluten-Free peach Crisp

 - Next, in a large bowl, gently toss together all of the ingredients for your filling (peeled and sliced peaches, sugar, cornstarch and salt).
 Once the peaches are well coated, pour the mixture into your prepared baking dish and spread evenly.